Kelantan The Real Warriors F.C.

 Kelantan The Real Warriors Football Club (Kelab Bola Sepak Kelantan The Real Warriors) is a Malaysian professional football club based in Kota Bharu, Kelantan.
-The club plays in the Malaysia Super League, the top-flight football league of Malaysia, after being promoted from the Malaysia Premier League in 2022.
+The club last played in the Malaysia Super League, the top-flight football league of Malaysia, after being promoted from the Malaysia Premier League in 2022.
 The club was founded in 2016 as MPKB-BRI UbeS Football Club (Kota Bharu Municipal Council – Islamic City Youth and Sports Secretariat), before being reformed as Kelantan United in 2017, Kelantan Darul Naim and Kelantan The Real Warriors in 2024 and 2025 respectively.
 Their home stadium is Sultan Muhammad IV Stadium which has a capacity of 30,000.

 History

 Formation and early years

 The club was previously known as Majlis Perbandaran Kota Bharu-Bandar Raya Islam Urusetia Belia and Sukan Negeri Kelantan Football Club (MPKB-BRI UBeS FC).
 They entered the Malaysian football competition in 2016 when the club was accepted to compete in the FAM League.
 The club finished the season at the eight place.